- Concrete Pool Deck Info

 A titanium-white color scheme gives this stamped pool deck a distinctive look and “coolness factor,” making it comfortable to walk on even under the hot summer sun.
 In fact, the pool deck stays 20 degrees cooler than the adjacent limestone coping.
 The deck was poured with a white portland cement mix containing titanium dioxide.
 After it was stamped, the joints were filled with a white grout to create the white-on-white effect.

 This beautiful concrete pool deck was stamped with a Roman slate seamless texture skin and colored with a combination of light and dark gray dry-shake color hardeners.
-It was also optimized for nocturnal enjoyment by incorporating multicolored LED lighting and sheer-descent waterfalls that put on a show after the sun goes down.
+It was also optimized for nighttime enjoyment by incorporating multicolored LED lighting and sheer-descent waterfalls that put on a show after the sun goes down.

 When a swimming pool has a unique curvilinear shape, like this one, a great way to accent the curves is to install a curve-hugging border to match.
 The concrete for the pool deck was integrally colored light beige, and then two colors of release agent (medium and dark brown) were applied to differentiate the border from the rest of the pool deck.
 The pattern used throughout is a sandstone slate seamless texture skin.